RegiByte/emergent/README.md

 ### vs re-frame

 Similar to re-frame's event/effect architecture, with TypeScript discriminated unions for type safety.
 Complex application behavior emerges from simple event/effect rules.

+The important point to note here is that Redux/Mobx/Zustand/Jotai handle state storage and distribution, generally they don't prescribe techniques for other types of effects that your application may need to execute, beyond the effect of updating the state.

 ## Philosophy